 Probably you have heard that great things are accomplished outside our comfort zone, and now I understand why.

-Now picture this: new country, new city, new class mates, new educational system, new food… I could go for hours but you get the point.
-A lot of new inputs will result in a buttload (buttload is actually a unit of the imperial system) of new experiences.
+Now picture this: new country, new city, new classmates, new educational system, new food… I could go for hours but you get the point.
+A lot of new inputs will result in a buttload (a buttload is actually a unit of the imperial system) of new experiences.

 Fresh start, new possibilities

-You will put into practice new skills that you didn’t even knew you had, you will dedicate 3 hours to do laundry just because you don’t have idea of what are you doing, you will have the opportunity to join a student society or committee, and so on.
+You will put into practice new skills that you didn’t even know you had, you will dedicate 3 hours to do laundry just because you don’t have an idea of what are you doing, you will have the opportunity to join a student society or committee, and so on.

 I also agree.